openfoodfacts/openfoodfacts-ai/docs/reports/2025-12-price-tag-extraction.md

 I used the `--show-diff` to verify the updates before uploading the new version of the dataset (before actually uploading it).

+The new version of the dataset was tagged as `v1.1` [on the HF Hub repo](https://huggingface.co/datasets/openfoodfacts/price-tag-extraction/tree/v1.1).

 A new training run was launched with higher LORA k value (`k=32`), and with the updated default values for hyperparameters (warmup ratio of 0.1, weight_decay of 0.01, shuffled dataset):

 ```bash